This article compares ARKK vs QQQ: ARK Innovation ETF (ARKK) vs Invesco QQQ Trust (QQQ).

 M1 Finance also lets you purchase fractional shares.
 This is great for buying QQQ with its high share price of $360.

 - Fund Inception: 1999

 - Passively Managed Fund

 Over the last 10 years, QQQ has outperformed the S&P 500 with an average return of 21.25% per year.
-QQQ has performed well over the last 10 years but there is no guarantee the next 10 years look the same.
+QQQ has performed well over the last 10 years, but there is no guarantee the next 10 years will look the same.

 QQQ Top 10 Holdings

 Invesco QQQ’s top 10 holdings include Apple, Microsoft, Amazon, Tesla, and NVIDIA.

 Which is Better ARKK or QQQ?

 ARKK and QQQ are different investments.
 ARKK has a very high expense ratio of 0.75% and has not performed well lately.

 QQQ offers many of the same features as ARKK but at a much lower expense ratio of 0.20%.